Chapter Two: Taken By Surprise

 "How do you know my name?"

-"Your conversation yesterday with your employer," Ludwig replied, taking a sip of his coffee before continuing.
+"Your conversation yesterday with your employer."
+He took a sip of his coffee before continuing.
 As she kept her eyes on him, she couldn't help but notice that he was clad in nothing other than a pair of black athletic shorts and socks.
 His chest was still heavily bandaged, and once more she found herself staring.
-It took her a moment to realize he was still speaking.
 "I heard the whole thing."

 "How did you-"

-"The sedative you put in my drink wore off in an hour and half, not six," he said, one eyebrow raised.
+"The sedative wore off in an hour and a half, not six," he said, one eyebrow raised as he set his coffee cup down on a nearby end table.
 "You were here for almost a half hour with me still awake."
 A beat.
 "So, your employer's name is Fedorchak, is it?
 Leader of the so-called 'shadow division' of the Foreign Intelligence Service of Ukraine."

 How does he know that?
 How could he have found that out?